 DIY Iced Coffee Ice Cubes for the BEST Iced Coffee Drinks

 With these homemade coffee ice cubes you never have to sip on a watered-down iced coffee ever again!
-Deliciously simple iced coffee ice cubes infused with a hint of cinnamon, a must-try for the sincere coffee and cold brew lovers.
+Deliciously simple frozen coffee cubes infused with a hint of cinnamon – a must-try for sincere coffee and cold brew lovers.

 I’ve seen coffee ice cubes like this at a restaurant before, and I think the idea is just GENIUS.
 Since I tend to be a slow drinker, I end up with a completely diluted drink before I can finish it… Luckily, these are just as simple to make as any old ice cube, and they make for the very BEST iced coffee drinks anytime you want!

-It’s as easy as pouring brewed, cooled coffee into ice cubes and freezing them.
+It’s as easy as pouring brewed, cooled coffee into an ice cube tray and freezing them.
 For a fun flavor twist, I’m infusing some cinnamon into my coffee before freezing.
 But, feel free to skip the cinnamon for classic coffee flavor – or get creative with your own favorite flavors!